ddbj/www/_metabobank/metadata-e.md

 : A unique identifier from a particular sample.
 Use a sample name of BioSample in most cases.

 [Extract Name](#Extract_Name)<a name="Extract_Name"></a>
-: A unique identifier from a particular extract.
+: A unique identifier from a particular extracted material.
 Use a sample name of BioSample in most cases.

 [Labeled Extract Name](#Labeled_Extract_Name)<a name="Labeled_Extract_Name"></a>
 : A unique identifier from a particular extract chemically labeled by isotopes.
 Optional for non-labeled samples.